CharlesPizza/BoxOfficeMovies/README.md

 # Webscraper for BoxOfficeMojo
 This webcrawler is designed to iterate through BoxOfficeMojo's weekly boxoffice charts and aggregate a movie list.
 The webscraper collects information on each movie in the list as it navigates the website.
 BoxOfficeMojo's dynamic creation of the website makes it very accessible to scrape extremely valuable information which may be to the detriment of BoxOfficeMojo.

+> <aside align="center">This project requires a selenium driver for your chrome version.
+See https://selenium-python.readthedocs.io/installation.html#drivers for more information</aside>

 At the time of publication, all sites scraped permit webscrapers in all areas navigated by this scraper.

-<kbd><aside align="center">This project requires a selenium driver for your chrome version.
-See https://selenium-python.readthedocs.io/installation.html#drivers for more information</aside></kbd>
+Before using this webscraper, please check the sites visited to see if they still allow robots to crawl the pages visited.

 ## About BoxOfficeMojo
 Box Office Mojo has a plethora of movie information; box office charts ranging from daily to yearly performances.
 The database structure from which they've